radbirb/Short-FedoraKDE-Tips/README.md

 ``sudo dnf install akmod-nvidia  xorg-x11-drv-nvidia``

-or if you have a Kelper GPU (600/700 series)
+or if you have a Kepler GPU (600/700 series)

 ``sudo dnf install akmod-nvidia-470xx xorg-x11-drv-nvidia-470xx ``